Providencia Island, Colombia

-Early times of the colony
+Early colonial times

 The colony was hampered by poor planning, internal strife (seen in conflict among leadership) and economic woes.
 It was founded, in part, to create a profitable and Godly Puritan base.
 It was expected to be more profitable and successful than the Massachusetts Bay Colony that was founded in 1630.
 The colony is known for its involvement in the trade of slaves and was the beginning of the English use of Africans as life-long slaves instead of indentured servants.

 Some of the more famous residents were the governors Nathaniel Butler and Philip Bell, Bell's father-in-law Daniel Elfrith, and William Rous.
 Philip Bell was the first governor and was replaced by Robert Hunt, due to conflict with another colonist.
 Nathaniel Butler later replaced Hunt.
-Many of these men had already had experience with England's colonizing and economic expeditions with the Virginia Company and the Somers (Bermuda) Company.
+Many of these men had already had experience with England's colonizing and economic expeditions with the Virginia Company and the Somers Isles (Bermuda) Company.

 It is possible to infer what life was like on the island based on the accounts of slaves.
 They reported that some of the Englishmen who wanted to leave said "this place is no way to live" as a complaint against eating turtles all the time.
 Life included church services, trade with English ships, and hopes for corsair raids against the Spanish.
 Tobacco was grown on the island by the African and Native American slaves.
 The island's freshwater streams and surrounding waters provided fish and turtles as additional food sources.
-They sometimes brought back Miskito Indians from their expeditions to the mainland of present day Nicaragua.
+They sometimes brought back Miskito men from their expeditions to the Mosquito Shore.

 The principal trading port had several small forts around the harbor and at the bay's entrance.
 There were about fourteen forts in all.